-A 2-day event full of dynamic and engaging sessions, inspiring and insightful keynotes, and discussion of some of the most impactful practices in MTSS.
+A 2-day virtual event packed with dynamic and engaging sessions, inspiring and insightful keynotes, and discussion of some of the most impactful practices in MTSS.

 The Summit provides an opportunity for attendees to join a national community of practice, share resources and insights with other leaders, and build inspiration and knowledge to take back to their teams and communities.

 Thank you to ALL who made our 2022 MTSS Summit a success!

 Registrants: Log in to the event platform to watch lecture & session recordings (in the 'replay' area on left).

 Principal Technical Assistance Consultant, American Institutes for Research

 George M. Batsche, EdD, NCSP